accelazh/accelazh.github.io/_posts/2015-07-31-Build-Linux-Kernel-and-Live-Debugging.md

 (gdb) ...    # Play as you like
 ```

 The second way is to trigger debug when system boot.
+This requires `kgdbwait`, which requires [kgdb io driver](https://www.kernel.org/pub/linux/kernel/people/jwessel/kdb/kgdbwait.html) to be built into the kernel (I think it means a serial port driver) rather than as kernel loadable module.

+Anyway, to make it work, I recompiled my Centos7 kernel, following the [official guide](https://wiki.centos.org/HowTos/Custom_Kernel).
+I didn't change the kernel config actually, as told in [step 2](https://wiki.centos.org/HowTos/Custom_Kernel#head-87b9be9f01554c45ebab1d9cf76971348cafcb8e).
+In [step 4](https://wiki.centos.org/HowTos/Custom_Kernel#head-9cdd87b12cf068c1b9a2aa018c8a37fbedf2cfe6) I only changed the `%define buildid .your_identifier`.
+Note that 'There should be no space between the "%" and the word "define"'.

+It took me hours to download the rpm dependencies, up to 3 hours to build the kernel rpm, and 6G disk space.

-To do it, reboot the centos7 VM, on grub screen, press `e` to edit kernel boot parameters
+After that, I reboot.
+In grub I choose to use the second centos.local****.x86_64.debug kernel.
+To enable kgdbwait debugging, on grub screen, press `e` to edit kernel boot parameters

 ```
 # Append to kernel boot parameters
-kgdboc=ttyS0,115200 kgdbwait
+... kgdbwait kgdboc=ttyS0,115200
 ```

 After continue booting (ctrl-x), you should see the centos7 VM suspend and wait for remote gdb connect in.
 Then, use fedora VM to gdb connect in